+Identifier: 6

 Name: GOTO_COMMAND_MODE

 Description: Switch to command mode.
-In command mode the user can issue commands to the firmware to perform calibration, set parameters etc.
+In command mode the user can issue commands

+to the firmware to perform calibration, set parameters etc.

+Response: ACK (success) or NACK (error)

+Identifier: 7

 Name: GOTO_STREAM_MODE

+Description: Switch to streaming mode.
+In this mode data is continuously streamed from

+the sensor, and all other commands cannot be performed until the sensor

+receives the GOTO_COMMAND_MODE command.

+Response: ACK (success) or NACK (error)

 Description: Switch to streaming mode.
 In this mode data is continuously streamed from the sensor, and all other commands cannot be performed until the sensor receives the GOTO_COMMAND_MODE command.